-The board of directors has fixed the close of business on August 17, 2015 as the record date for determining holders of Common Shares who are entitled to notice of and to attend and vote at the Meeting.
+The board of directors has fixed the close of business on November 1, 2016 as the record date for determining holders of Common Shares who are entitled to notice of and to attend and vote at the Meeting.

-Holders of Common Shares who are unable to be present at the Meeting are requested to date, execute and return the accompanying form of proxy to the Corporation's registrar and transfer agent, Valiant Trust Company, pursuant to the instructions noted therein, prior to 9:00 a.m., Calgary time, on September 28, 2015, or at least forty-eight (48) hours, excluding Saturdays, Sundays and statutory holidays, preceding any adjournment of the Meeting.
+Holders of Common Shares who are unable to be present at the Meeting are requested to date, execute and return the accompanying form of proxy to the Corporation's registrar and transfer agent, Computershare Trust Company of Canada, 8th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1 (Attention: Proxy Department), prior to 9:00 a.m., Calgary time, on December 13, 2016, or at least forty-eight (48) hours, excluding Saturdays, Sundays and statutory holidays, preceding any adjournment of the Meeting.
 Late proxies may be accepted or rejected by the Chairman of the Meeting in his discretion, and the Chairman is under no obligation to accept or reject any particular late proxy.